 1 lemon per 8-10 cups of water

-glass filled with sliced fruit
+Two clear glasses filled with sliced fruit.

 Lemon Lime Water

-• Just squeeze both lemon and lime juice in an 8 ounce glass of water, adding more or less per your desired taste.
-For infused water, just add slices of both lemon and lime to a pitcher of water and refrigerate.
+• Just squeeze both juices in an 8 ounce glass of water, adding more or less per your desired taste.

-glass jars filled with sliced citrus fruit
+A glass pitcher filled with sliced citrus fruit.

 Cucumber Lemon Water